pkgw/conda-recipes/dev.md

 <!--- To render this locally, use `grip --wide` on this file. -->

-# Using the Docker images
+# Linux: Using the Docker images

-I build my [Conda] packages using [Docker], to ensure a reproducible build environment that produces packages with maximal binary compatibility.
+I build my Linux [Conda] packages using [Docker], to ensure a reproducible build environment that produces packages with maximal binary compatibility.

 [Conda]: http://conda.pydata.org/docs/
 [Docker]: https://www.docker.com/